mighty-gerbils/gerbil/doc/reference/std/debug.md

 (still-objects/refcount ...)
 ```

-Counts the refernces counted objects in the heap.
+Counts the reference counted objects in the heap.

 ## Memory leak debugging utilities